 Becoming a rising destination for multinational investors, the Philippines adapts to these need by overcoming language and cultural barriers through their English proficiency.
 The country’s English literacy is a competitive advantage to be able to work globally.
 This is why the Philippines strives for an English competent Filipino who can work across global operations.

 A rising business economy presents the need for globally competitive Filipinos who are great English communicators.
 Know what to expect more from the Philippines with its growing outsourcing industry.
 Check out PH Remains Top Outsourcing Provider Despite Rising Competition.

-The primary medium of instruction in Philippine schools and universities has been English since the Americans colonized the country.
+The primary medium of instruction in Philippine schools and universities has been English since the Americans colonised the country.
 The system has been adapted since especially the use of the English language as Filipinos saw the advantage of learning English to communicate to Westerners for business and tourism purposes.

 Despite the said decline of its educational standards among the Filipino youth, the country is in constant improvement of its curriculum.
 The Philippines has recently implemented the K-12 curriculum, adding two more years in their 10-year education cycle and increasing budget spending in education.
-The reform has since resulted to increase in elementary school completion rates, increase in kindergarten enrolment, increase in tertiary education, and higher passing rates in professional licensing exams among others.
+The reform has since resulted to an increase in elementary school completion rates, increase in kindergarten enrolment, an increase in tertiary education, and higher passing rates in professional licensing exams among others.

 The importance of an English education in the Philippines attracts students from other non-English speaking countries.
 Students from Iran, Libya, Russia, Brazil, Russia, Japan, China and South Korea choose to study in the Philippines for undergraduate and postgraduate degrees due to English classes offered by top Philippine universities, and the good quality of education for cheap tuition.
 This further proves the proficiency of Filipinos in the English language.